International Life Sciences Institute: History

 ILSI was formed in 1978 by Alex Malaspina, who was concurrently a senior vice president at Coca-Cola from 1969 until leaving both Coca-Cola and the institute in 2001.

 In 1986, ILSI employee Michael Gough published a book about dioxin and Agent Orange entitled Dioxin, Agent Orange: The Facts.
 The Los Angeles Times said that The Facts had "minimal scientific merit" as the book is about "toxicology, teratology, carcinogenesis, epidemiology and medicine"—areas where Gough had no authority as his qualifications were in molecular biology.
 The Times said that The Facts would however be useful to "dioxin defense attorneys, his current employers at the Risk Science Institute of the International Life Sciences Institute in Washington (a chemical industry think tank), and also his future industrial clients."

 in 2009, partly in response to questions about the neutrality of its science, ILSI published an article "Funding Food Science and Nutrition Research: Financial Conflicts and Scientific Integrity" in The American Journal of Clinical Nutrition, proposing eight conflict-of-interest guidelines regarding industry funding "to protect the integrity and credibility of the scientific record, particularly with respect to health, nutrition and food-safety science".

 In 2015, ILSI Mexico's operations were suspended for a year by the Board Executive Committee when it was discovered ILSI Mexico had sponsored a local conference where soft drink taxation was discussed, which was viewed as a "public relations effort to influence policy for commercial purposes" by the institute.
 ILSI Mexico was shut down in 2020.

 In 2018, Mars Inc ended their membership in ILSI, and in 2021, Coca-Cola Co. also withdrew from membership.

 In 2021, ILSI North America rebranded as the "Institute for the Advancement of Food and Nutrition Sciences" (IAFNS).

-ILSI Global was awarded Guidestar's Gold Seal of Transparency in 2021.
+ILSI Global was awarded Guidestar's Gold Seal of Transparency in 2021, though Guidestar's transparency and evaluation for these ratings has been criticized.
 ILSI Europe is included in European Union's Transparency Register.
 ILSI Mesoamerica is certified by the Costa Rican government as an organization of public interest.